AnandhuArjunan/JDKManagerTool/README.md

 ### Tech

 It is a Non Modular Application.
-[Reason  : The Project uses JLink for creating Platform Specific Runtime, and for a Modular Project, Jlink does not support loading of Automatic Modules, Since we had to use many non Modular Jars in this Project , it is required to convert them to Modular Jars .That is an additional Task.
+[The Project uses JLink for creating Platform Specific Runtime, and for a Modular Project, Jlink does not support loading of Automatic Modules, Since we had to use many non Modular Jars in this Project , it is required to convert them to Modular Jars .That is an additional Task.
 To avoid this I have decided to make a Non Modular Project]

 * Java14